iamjono/clingon/README.md

 The resulting codebase is ready to go with [Perfect](https://www.perfect.org) base HTTP Server libraries, plus HTTP logging, Mustache support, optional ORM and Session support.
 The code is organized as in the pattern of the [Perfect App Template](https://github.com/PerfectlySoft/PerfectAppTemplate).

 ## Usage

+This application requires Swift 3.1 on macOS.
+While it may work on Swift 3.0.2 or earlier, YMMV.

+Once cloned, build with `swift build` then to use:

 ``` bash
 .build/debug/clingon \n